Top 10 Things to Do and See in Newport, or (Based on Our Experience)

 3. Hatfield Marine Science Center

-The place is operated by the Oregon State University so admission is free of charge, though they suggest a donation of $5 per person.
+The Oregon State University operates the place, so admission is free of charge, although they suggest a donation of $5 per person.
 Not a bad alternative to the aquarium, especially if you're a science geek on a budget!

-Opens daily between Memorial Day and Labor Day 10:00 AM - 5:00 PM.
-If you're arriving off-season, then between Labor Day to Memorial Day are the hours are 10:00 AM - 4:00 PM Thursday-Monday.
+It is open daily between Memorial Day and Labor Day from 10:00 AM to 5:00 PM.
+If you're arriving off-season, the hours are 10:00 AM - 4:00 PM Thursday- Monday between Labor Day and Memorial Day.
 Check out their website here.

 4. Devil’s Punchbowl State Natural Area